Carolinian people: Culture

 View of a portion of Managaha Island.

 Carolinian culture originated from the islands Yap and Chuuk in what is now the Federated States of Micronesia.
 The present day generation as of 2010 has less respect for the culture in addition to the chiefs who push them.
 The culture has been influenced by others who reside in CNMI.

-Cultural facts

 The Managaha Island is sacred in Refaluwasch culture due to the fact Chief Aghurubw is buried there.

 Much like the Chamorro people, respect is very important to their culture.
 They also historically place an emphasis on solidarity, or tipiyeew.

 The Refaluwasch have respect for elders of any economic background and education level.

 Mwei-mwei is a Refaluwasch way of adopting children, usually initiated and done between familial wives.
 The children are usually adopted as infants but can be as old as eleven.
 The biological parents must give permission.
 After adoption, the adoptive parents treat the child(ren) as their own in all situations.